Avalon-MC/ContentSync/README.md

 # ContentSync - [MIT Licence](https://github.com/Avalon-MC/ContentSync/blob/main/LICENSE)
+> A Forge 1.18.2 mod.
+Requires OpenLoader and KubeJS.
-> PLEASE NOTE: ContentSync is in Alpha and is being actively developed and tested.
+>> PLEASE NOTE: ContentSync is in Alpha and is being actively developed and tested.

 ### What is this